Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 you can see the effects of your painting in the context of your scene as you paint.

-To do this, set up side-by-side areas, one area in 3D View set to *Texture* shading option, and in the second area the UV/Image Editor loaded with your image.
+To do this, set up side-by-side areas, one area in 3D View set to *Texture* shading option, and in the second area the Image Editor loaded with your image.
 Position the 3D View to show the object that is UV-mapped to the loaded image.
 In the image to the right, the texture being painted is mapped to the "Normal" attribute, and is called "bump mapping",